Delaware Labor Laws Guide

 Minors aged 14 and 15 are allowed to work a very limited number of hours.

-They aren't allowed to work before 7 a.m. and after 7 p.m. when school is in session.
-But, from June 1st through Labor Day, they are allowed to work until 9 p.m.
+They aren’t allowed to work before 7 a.m. and after 7 p.m. when school is in session.
+But, from June 1 through Labor Day, they’re allowed to work until 9 p.m.

-They also aren't allowed to work for more than 4 hours on a school day, or 8 hours when school is not in session.
+They’re also not allowed to work for more than 4 hours on a school day or 8 hours when school isn’t in session.

-Minors aged 14 and 15 can work up to 18 hours on weeks when school is in session, or up to 40 hours when school is not in session.
+Minors aged 14 and 15 can work up to 18 hours on weeks when school is in session, or up to 40 hours when school isn’t in session.

 Labor laws for minors aged 16 and 17

-With employed minors aged 16 and 17, they cannot spend more than 12 hours per day on school and work hours combined.
+Employed minors aged 16 and 17 cannot spend more than 12 hours per day on school and work hours combined.

-They are obligated to at least 8 hours of leisure time (non-work and non-school) every day (24 hours), and require a 30-minute break for every consecutive 5 hours worked.
+They’re obligated to have at least 8 hours of leisure time (non-work and non-school) every day (24 hours), and require a 30-minute break for every consecutive 5 hours worked.

 Prohibited occupations for minors

-Some of the more specific prohibited occupations specific to Delaware:
+More specific prohibited occupations specific to Delaware include:

-1. Docks, wharves, and marinas that accomodate sale or service of pleasure boats,
+1. Docks, wharves, and marinas that accommodate the sale or service of pleasure boats,

 2. Railroads,